 There are three carbohydrate products which are absorbed by the small intestine; glucose, galactose and fructose.

 Digestion of starch is initiated in the mouth, facilitated by salivary amylase.
-The majority of carbohydrate digestion occurs in the stomach and duodenum.
+The majority of carbohydrate digestion occurs in the small intestine.
 The main enzyme is pancreatic amylase, which yields disaccharides from starch by digesting the alpha 1-4 glycosidic bonds.
-The diasaccharides produced (alpha-dextrinase, maltase and sucrase) are all converted to glucose by brush border enzymes.
+The disaccharides produced (maltose, maltotriose, and α-dextrins) are all converted to glucose by brush border enzymes.

 Disaccharides occurring naturally in food do not require amylase to break them down.
 Brush border enzymes (lactase, sucrase, trehalase) hydrolyse these compounds into molecules of glucose, galactose and fructose.